-(6) The Indian Child Welfare Act, 25 USC 1915 (January 3, 2007), takes precedent for an adoption of an Indian child who is a member of a federally recognized tribe or Alaskan native village.
+(6) The Indian Child Welfare Act, 25 USC 1915 (January 3, 2007), takes precedence for an adoption of an Indian child who is a member of a federally recognized tribe or Alaskan Native village.

 (7) Placements will be made in accordance with the Interethnic Adoption Act, 42 USC 1996b (2010).